nexendrie/nexendrie.gitlab.io/index.md

 Used stuff
 ----------

 Our primary programming language is PHP.
 We use version 7.4, working on moving to 8.0/8.1.
-Our projects are powered by Nette Framework: https://nette.org.
+Our projects are powered by [Nette Framework](https://nette.org).
 We heavily test our code with Nette Tester (improved by testbench by Martin Zlámal).
 We also run codesniffer, parallel lint and phpstan on our codebase in CI to ensure its quality.

 Contributing
 ------------